daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 ---
-title: "Solving a partnership restructuring problem with linear algebra."
+title: "Solving a partnership restructuring problem with linear algebra and Markov processes."
 date: 2021-04-20T21:22:42-07:00
 ---

 <br><br>

-## Solving a partnership restructuring problem with linear algebra.
+## Solving a partnership restructuring problem with linear algebra and Markov processes.

 ---